giridhar7632/parallaxEffect/README.md

 Check this article for next-level parallax awesome examples - [article](https://www.awwwards.com/30-great-websites-with-parallax-scrolling.html)

-Hope you love this workshop!
+Hope you love this workshop! :v:

 ## Speed-1
 In vertical parallax, when the speed is `1` both upwards and downwards, that means the layer gets translated with speed of scrolling.